truenas/documentation/content/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 To add a home directory, enter or browse to a path in **Home Directory**, then select **Create Home Directory**.

 {{< hint type="important" title="Home Directory Known Impacts" >}}
-SCALE 24.04 changes the user home directory location from **/nonexistent**, a directory that should never exist, to **/var/empty**.
-This new directory is an immutable directory shared by service accounts and accounts that should not have a full home directory.
-Services impacted:

-* SMB if a home share is enabled
-* SSH
-* Shell access (edited)
+{{< include file="/static/includes/24.04HomeDirectory.md" >}}

 {{< expand "Why the change?" "v" >}}
 TrueNAS uses the `pam_mkhomdir` PAM module in the pam_open_session configuration file to automatically create user home directories if they do not exist.
 `pam_mkhomedir` returns `PAM_PERM_DENIED` if it fails to create a home directory for a user, which eventually turns into a pam_open_session() failure.
 This does not impact other PAM API calls, for example, `pam_authenticate()`.

-TrueNAS SCALE does include the customized version of `pam_mkhomedir` used in TrueNAS CORE that specifically avoided trying to create the `/nonexistent` directory.
+TrueNAS SCALE does not include the customized version of `pam_mkhomedir` used in TrueNAS CORE that specifically avoided trying to create the `/nonexistent` directory.
 This led to some circumstances where users could create the `/nonexistent` directory on SCALE versions before 24.04.

 Starting in SCALE 24.04 (Dragonfish), the root filesystem of TrueNAS is read-only, which prevents `pam_mkhomdir` from creating the `/nonexistent` directory in cases where it previously did.
 This results in a permissions error if `pam_open_session()` is called by an application for a user account that has **Home Directory** set to **/nonexistent**.